-Using the same procedure as the previous step, create a new plane using the plane Front and a centerpoint of an arc from a A-Arm Spherical Ball component of the A-arm - Lower assembly.
+Using the same procedure as the previous step, create a new plane using the plane Front and a centerpoint of an arc from A-Arm Spherical Ball (connected to the A-arm - Upper assembly) as shown.
 Click and rename the plane Lower_Arm.